dsyang/wrapped/README.md

  - `--skip-git`: Don't fetch `git` information
  - `--skip-github`: Don't fetch GitHub information
  - `--skip-slack`: Don't fetch Slack information
  - `--skip-fetch`: Will still run all the fetchers but instructs the fetchers to avoid fetching new data if possible.
- - `--refresh-prs`: Force refresh all GitHub PR data (ignore cache)
+ - `--refresh-prs`: Reset github cache to assume there are more PRs

 ### 3. Create the Website